emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Domain-Specific Language (DSL)
 -->

 Back to the topic of what ~pcase~ does differently.
 If you read its documentation, you will realise that it has its own mini language, or "domain-specific language" (DSL).
-This is common for macros ([[#h:evaluation-inside-of-a-macro-or-special-form][Evaluation inside of a macro or special form]]).
+This is common for macros ([Evaluation inside of a macro or special form](#h:evaluation-inside-of-a-macro-or-special-form)).
 They define how evaluation is done and what sort of expressions are treated specially.
 Let me then gift you this toy function that illustrates some of the main features of the DSL now under consideration:

 ```emacs-lisp
 (defun my-toy-pcase (argument)